John Hick (politician): Parliament

+He debated Railway accidents – the adoption of continuous brakes, June 1879.
+As a director of LNWR, Hick defended the railway's position, stating he "regarded all automatic machinery with distrust".
+He was elected a member of the Iron and Steel Institute the same year and held the Bolton seat until 24 March 1880 when as a result of ill-health, he chose not to stand for re-election.
+The Aqueous Works and Diamond Rock-boring Company liquidated about 1892.

 Pollution trial

-After leaving parliament Hick and Lt-Col. Ralph John Aspinall JP, DL, campaigned against the pollution and poisoning of salmon and trout in the River Ribble and its tributaries by local industry; Hick raised the issue of pollution in the Ribble during the third reading of the Rivers Pollution Prevention Act 1876.
+After leaving parliament Hick and Lt Colonel Ralph John Aspinall JP, DL, campaigned against the pollution and poisoning of salmon and trout in the River Ribble and its tributaries by local industry; Hick raised the issue of pollution in the Ribble during the third reading of the Rivers Pollution Prevention Act 1876 (39 & 40 Vict. c.
+75).
 Aspinall and Hick fought a publicised and successful legal battle in the Court of Chancery against the cotton mills of Mitchell and Carlisle during July 1880 leading to a landmark judgement that set a precedent for controlling environmental pollution.

-The river ran close to Mytton Hall where landlord Aspinall held the fishing rights and John Hick was lessee from 1874.
+The river ran close to Mytton Hall where landlord Aspinall held the fishing rights and John Hick was lessee.
 The trial was presided over by the Vice-Chancellor of England, Sir James Bacon.
 In December 1880 Hick and Aspinall received presentations at Mytton Hall from the local angling community in recognition of "...their services in preventing pollution to the River Ribble and its tributaries".

+Hick delivered a lecture entitled 'Self Help' reprinted and published by the Bolton: Chronicle Office in 1884.

 Science Museum

-During 1887 Hick was a member of the mechanical collections committee chaired by John Slagg, MP with other experts and politicians; Sir William Armstrong, Sir Joseph Bazelgette, James Brunlees, Edward Cowper, Professor T. M. Goodeve, Sir Charles Gregory, James Howard, MP, Charles Manby, John Hinde Palmer, Sir Edward Reed, MP and Sir Bernhard Samuelson, MP established with several committees for the purpose of advising a central committee appointed by the Treasury to investigate the forming of a Science Museum and National Gallery of Portraits in South Kensington, situated between the Natural History Museum and what was to be the Imperial Institute.
+During 1887 Hick was a member of the mechanical collections committee chaired by John Slagg, MP with other experts and politicians; Sir William Armstrong, Sir Joseph Bazelgette, James Brunlees, Edward Cowper, Professor Thomas Minchin Goodeve, Sir Charles Gregory, James Howard, MP, Charles Manby, John Hinde Palmer, Sir Edward Reed, MP and Sir Bernhard Samuelson, MP established with several committees for the purpose of advising a central committee appointed by the Treasury to investigate the forming of a Science Museum and National Gallery of Portraits in South Kensington, situated between the Natural History Museum and what was to be the Imperial Institute.